CatTrinket/rot13itbot/README.md

 ## Privacy

-Once a message is sent, Telegram provides no way for the bot to retrieve the message afterwards -- i.e. when you click the "show" button.
+Once a message is sent, Telegram provides no way for the bot to retrieve the message afterwards — i.e. when you click the "show" button.
 Therefore, all messages sent through this bot are stored server-side.
 This sucks, but I'm not sure what else to do.

+(That is, at the time of writing, unless I'm somehow missing something.)

 ## Background